skycoin/cx/docs/[WIP]CX_Memory_Layout.md

 ## Questions to be answered
 1. What is a type signature?
 2. What a type signature contains?
-3. How functions are called?
-4. Memory layout for function inputs, function outputs, function body
+3. Memory layout for function inputs, function outputs, function body
+4. How returns should be rewritten?
+5. Naming convention for input variable structs, output variable structs, body variable structs, temp variable struct, and global variable structs.
-5. How stack is extended or truncated?
+6. How stack is extended or truncated?
-6. How functions are called?
-7. How functions return?
+7. How functions are called and returned?
-8. How returns should be rewritten?
-9. Naming convention for anon variables, anon structs,
-10. Struct for package globals, etc

 ---
 ## Memory Layout for Function Inputs, Outputs, and Body